awsdocs/amazon-ecs-developer-guide/doc_source/ECS_GetStarted_EC2.md

    The first\-run wizard comes preloaded with a task definition, and you can see the `simple-app` container defined in the console\.
 You can optionally rename the task definition or review and edit the resources used by the container \(such as CPU units and memory limits\)\.
 Choose the container name and editing the values shown \(CPU units are under the **Advanced options** menu\)\.
 Task definitions created in the first\-run wizard are limited to a single container for simplicity\.
 You can create multi\-container task definitions later in the Amazon ECS console\.

-   For more information on what each of these task definition parameters does, see [Task Definition Parameters](task_definition_parameters.md)\.
+   For more information about what each of these task definition parameters does, see [Task Definition Parameters](task_definition_parameters.md)\.
 **Note**
 If you are using an Amazon ECR image in your container definition, be sure to use the full `registry/repository:tag` naming for your Amazon ECR images\.
 For example, `aws_account_id.dkr.ecr.region.amazonaws.com``/my-web-app:latest`\.